 Some special characters are not accepted.
 For example, the pipe symbol

-& # 1 2 4 is interpreted as creating a new column and will cause errors when uploading a file.
+& # 1 2 4 is interpreted as creating a column and causes errors when uploading a file.

 Currency values should have the datatype

-Decimal Number selected, and these columns will automatically round to two decimal places in your data warehouse.
+Decimal Number selected, and these columns automatically round to two decimal places in your Data Warehouse.
 If you do not want to round your decimal numbers or have a degree of precision greater than this, you should select the

 Non-Currency Decimal Number datatype.